DebayanAcharyya/ecommerce-admin/README.md

   -  Admin Panel for vendor
   -  Store Frontend

-This repository contains the code for Admin Panel
+This repository contains the code for Store Frontend

-Key Features:
+<ins>**Key Features**</ins>:

+  - The frontend can be connected to the admin panel using APIs.
   - Admin Dashboard serves as CMS, Admin and API.
   - Control multiple vendors/stores through this single CMS.
   - Create, update and delete categories/products